goodtohear/habits/Readme.md

 About Good To Hear
 ------------------
-[Good To Hear Ltd](http://goodtohear.co.uk) was founded by Michael Forrest in 2011 devoted to improving life through technology.
+[Good To Hear Ltd](http://goodtohear.co.uk) was founded by Michael Forrest in 2011 and is devoted to improving life through technology.

 Good To Hear has a flagship app called [Happiness](http://goodtohear.co.uk/happiness), a mood-tracker / journal iOS app.